The Last Maharaja of Indore

 The master bedroom, featuring a bed designed by Louis Sognot, and a carpet by Ivan da Silva Bruhns.

-Yashwant Rao’s life was not limited to the confines of his kingdom.
-Young, cosmopolitan, and effortlessly chic, he and his wife, Maharani Sanyogita Devi, were emblematic of a new generation of Indian royalty—educated abroad and fluent in the cultural codes of Europe.
-Both had studied in England, and their frequent travels across the continent brought them into the orbit of European avant-garde circles.
-In 1927, the couple was immortalized in a series of striking photographs by Man Ray, the celebrated surrealist photographer.
-These portraits, steeped in the experimental ethos of the time, captured their modernity and elegance, reinforcing their image as cultural ambassadors of a progressive India.
+Yashwant Rao’s influence extended far beyond the borders of Indore.
+Young, cosmopolitan, and effortlessly stylish, he and Maharani Sanyogita Devi embodied a new breed of Indian royalty: educated abroad, fluent in the language of European culture, and attuned to the avant-garde.
+Their studies in England and travels across the continent placed them at the heart of Europe’s creative elite.
+In 1927, Man Ray, the celebrated surrealist, captured the couple in a series of striking portraits.
+Charged with the experimental spirit of the era, the images immortalized their modernity and sophistication, cementing their status as cultural emissaries of a progressive India.

 Olivier Gabet, Director of Musée des Arts Décoratifs, Paris